ajschmidt8/r3/README.md

 **To Do:**

 - [ ] Parallelize cloning of repos (go routine?)
-- [ ] Skip a repo during `run` if there are no changes to be staged
 - [ ] Create GitHub Action to automatically build & upload assets to every GitHub Release

 - Handle case where: changes are committed/pushed & PRs are already opened & user needs to push updates without deleting existing branch/PR